apache/sling-org-apache-sling-installer-factory-packages/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-Provides support for content packages to the Apache Sling OSGi installer
+Provides support for content packages to the Apache Sling OSGi installer.
+Further information at <https://sling.apache.org/documentation/bundles/content-package-installer-factory.html>.